ehtesham-ali/YT-Video-Downloader/README.md

 - The ability to download all content from a channel
 - All packaged into a neat and straightforward GUI interface

+# How to use YT-Video-Downloader
+Using this app is super simple; as easy as 1, 2, 3!
+First, you need to copy the URL from a Youtube page that you'd like to download into the first entry box right below the header.
+Then, you need to select the type of link (video, playlist, channel) by clicking 1 of 3 boxes below the entry box.
+Lastly, you need to press the big button that says 'Start' and watch as the program downloads the video(s)!

 # Dependencies
 This project only has 2 dependencies; the rest are native to Python:
 - PyQt5 and its dependencies (pip install PyQt5)